-There are many ways to approach thinking about nuclear responsibilities, which is to say that there is no definitive approach.
-How each of us imagines and conceptually organises our responsibilities in the world differs depending on who you ask.
+There are many ways to approach thinking about actors' responsibilities, which is to say that there is no definitive approach.
+How each of us imagines and conceptually organises our responsibilities in the world differs depending on whom you ask.
+To some extent, the main thing is to start, by using whatever approach makes most sense.
+Forming a habit demands that we begin somewhere.

-The Nuclear Responsibilities Approach is partially a mindset, and each of our minds are different.
+There are many ways to approach thinking about actors' responsibilities, which is to say that there is no definitive approach.
+How each of us imagines and conceptually organises our responsibilities in the world differs depending on whom you ask.
 To some extent, the main thing is to start, by using whatever approach makes most sense.
 Forming a habit demands that we begin somewhere.

 Our experience in developing this Approach shows that groups, in particular, benefit from having a clear framework to provide uniformity and structure.
-Having a specific framework does not mean that nuclear responsibilities cannot be explored in other ways, but it does provide one way of engaging in this kind of exploration.
+Having a specific framework does not mean that responsibilities cannot be explored in other ways, but it does provide one way of engaging in this kind of exploration.